Egypt tips for first timers: Things to know before going to Egypt

 4. Don't drink the tap water

-When purchasing bottled water in Egypt, make sure the seal is intact.
-Drink bottled water, brush and rinse your teeth with it, and, most importantly, avoid any uncooked meals, such as salads, raw vegetables, unpeeled fruit, and undercooked meat.
+Whenever buying bottled water in Egypt, ensure that the seal is not broken.
+Take bottled water, brush and rinse your teeth with the water, and most crucial, no uncooked food, salads, uncooked vegetables, unpeeled fruit and half cooked meat.

 5. Avoid public displays of affection

-In Egypt, platonic kisses on the cheek are a frequent greeting, although depending on your surroundings, you should only give them to those of the same sex.
+Platonic kisses are also very common on the cheek in Egypt and again depending on your setting, one should only extend it to members of the same sex.

 6. Do Haggle!